Parliamentary.ai

 Government Spending

-The bill will increase government spending to provide legal assistance to bereaved persons and core participants in inquests and public inquiries.
-Exact figures are not specified in the bill itself, but it will involve a significant increase in legal aid funding, especially when linked to the amendment of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
+The bill will lead to increased government spending on legal assistance for bereaved persons and core participants in inquests and public inquiries.
+While specific figures are not provided in the bill text, the amendments to the Legal Aid, Sentencing and Punishment of Offenders Act 2012 indicate funding will be allocated based on resources provided to public authorities involved in the relevant proceedings, aiming for equal or proportional levels of support.

 Groups Affected

-• Private Entities: Those undertaking contracted public functions or with public health and safety responsibilities are also subject to the bill's requirements.
+• Private entities: Those carrying out functions on behalf of public authorities or with public health and safety responsibilities will also be subject to the bill’s duties.

 Full Text